• Skip to primary navigation

 ❓Brining FAQs

-The type of salt Kosher salt here mean Diamond Crystal or the equivalent of other salts.
-1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.does not matter in brine but the amount of sodium does.
+The type of salt Kosher salt here means Diamond Crystal or the equivalent of other salts.
+1 teaspoon table salt = 1 ¼ teaspoon Morton kosher salt = 2 teaspoons Diamond Crystal kosher salt.does not matter in brine, but the amount of sodium does.

 A little, maybe, depending on the original recommendations.
 For this recipe, I have already decreased to a "light" amount of salt by decreasing the sodium by 25% from many recommendations.

 The salt does the work and can not be omitted.
-It seems to break down some tissue in the bird and bring water into the turkey.
+It breaks down some tissue in the bird and brings water into the turkey.

 This recipe is listed in these categories.
 See them for more similar recipes.